iritkatriel/cpython/Doc/library/traceback.rst

    ``__context__`` field is calculated only if ``__cause__`` is ``None`` and ``__suppress_context__`` is false.

-   The *hide_frames* argument is a function that takes a frame and returns true if this frame should not be included in the traceback.
+   The *hide_frame* argument is a function that takes a frame and returns true if this frame should not be included in the traceback.

    Note that when locals are captured, they are also shown in the traceback.